GrammaticalFramework/gf-eclipse-plugin/README.markdown

 #### Deprecated stuff

 - If your project has a folder named `(External)` you can safely delete this **via the Eclipse Project Explorer**.
-It is no longer used in GFEP ≥ 1.2.3
+It is no longer used in GFEP &ge; 1.2.3
 - If your workspace contains a log file `gfep.log` then you can safely delete it from your system.
 As of version 1.2.4, GFEP uses Eclipse's standard log file at `<workspace>/.metadata/.log`

 ### Project settings